 Section 1.
 Regular Meetings.

-A regular meeting of the Board of Directors of the Association shall be held without further notice than this By-Law on the second Wednesday night of each month.
-The Board of Directors may provide, by resolution, the time and place for the holding of these regular meetings.
+A regular meeting of the Board of Directors of the Association shall be held without further notice than this By-Law on the second Wednesday of each month at 5:00 p.m. at the principal office of the Association.
+The Board of Directors may, by resolution, change the time and place for the holding of these regular meetings.
+Further, the place and time of any specific regular meeting may be changed by the consent of a majority of the Board of Directors.
+Meetings of the Board of Directors, except when in executive session, shall be open only to members of the Association.

 Section 2.
 Special Meetings.